Considering a Move to the Cloud?

 Rapid Deployment: Setting Up a New ERP System on the Cloud

-On-prem solution rollouts typically utilize existing templates, but still provide flexibility for customization.
-By comparison, Cloud-based solutions are typically less flexible, but quicker to deliver.
-They offer pre-set configurations with limited options for customizations, which ultimately reduces deployment time (sometimes significantly).
+On-prem solution rollouts typically utilize existing templates but still provide flexibility for customization.
+By comparison, cloud-based solutions are typically less flexible but quicker to deliver.
+They offer pre-set configurations with limited options for customizations which ultimately reduce deployment time (sometimes significantly).

 Public Cloud Options

 When most people think of cloud, they tend to think about the public cloud used by applications like Dropbox or Google Drive.
 While this is certainly a common use of cloud technology, it’s far from the only one—and differs quite a bit from how you may want to use it for your ERP software.
 When we’re talking about public cloud solutions, everyone’s data is stored on the same remote servers, accessible via the cloud.
 Public cloud computing utilizes a “multi-tenant” system where you buy a “slice” of a server that is shared with other tenants.
 Usually, this comes with a lower flexibility for customization, as the server is fully hosted and managed by a third-party provider.
 Any updates or upgrades are automatic, translating to less time spent on maintenance.